chidibede/MY-FIRST-STEPS-IN-RUST/core_data_types/CORE_DATA_TYPES.md

 let mut a = 20;
 a = 45;
 ```
-The above code will work because the mut word was added without the compiler throwing an error
+The above code will work because the mut word was added and the compiler will not throw an error